mbid/mbid.github.io/posts/type-checking-with-eqlog-types/index.md

 Instead, we'll go with an approach that will help us also later:
 Axiomatizing inverse functions to `FunctionType` in each argument.

-When we collect constraints on the types of expressions, we'll eventually have the need to assert that some type `kappa` is a function type, i.e., that there should *exist* `domain` and `codomain` such that `kappa = FunctionType(domain, kappa)`.
+When we collect constraints on the types of expressions, we'll eventually have the need to assert that some type `kappa` is a function type, i.e., that there should *exist* `domain` and `codomain` such that `kappa = FunctionType(domain, codomain)`.
 However, Eqlog does intentionally not support existential quantification, since [this would make Eqlog evaluation semantically ill-behaved](https://www.mbid.me/eqlog-semantics/).
 To work around this, we introduce functions `DomainTypes : Type -> TypeList` and `CodomainType : Type -> Type` as inverse functions for the two arguments of `FunctionType`:
 ```eqlog